Frequently Asked Questions for Zoom Zero Travel Pass

 My family has recently moved address and I’m currently in the process of applying for my child to move to a nearer school.
 Can we apply for help with transport costs to attend their current school in the meantime?

-Free transport assistance may only be given in accordance with the current Home to School Transport Policy and is not provided on a temporary basis.
+Free transport assistance may only be given in accordance with the current Home to School Transport Policy and are not provided on a temporary basis.

 My child doesn’t qualify for a free bus pass.
 What other travel options are there available?

-Pupils who do not qualify for a Zero Fare Bus Pass can travel at the concessionary fare, but need to obtain a Mega Travel Pass via Travel South Yorkshire which proves to bus drivers, tram conductors and ticket sellers that you are entitled to:
+Pupils who do not qualify for a Zoom Zero Travel Pass can travel at the concessionary fare, but need to obtain a Zoom Under 16 Travel Pass (previously a Mega Travel Pass) via Travel South Yorkshire which proves to bus drivers, tram conductors and ticket sellers that you are entitled to:

 - travel for only 80p per single journey on all buses and trams in South Yorkshire.